KFreon/DockerisationExperiment/README.md

 # Debugging Experience
 Should be able to open DockerTest.sln and F5 in Visual Studio, and do `npm run docker` in the UI folder to get the database and React running, which I think is pretty nice.

+## Tests
+Currently I have no test examples because I found out that Visual Studio (Jan 2022) doesn't support running tests in Docker from the Test Explorer.
+The way I'd do it is have a setup just like this one that would run `dotnet test` on the Test project, then just run that as part of the build or whenever you want to look at it.
+I decided that wasn't my favourite experience and got grumpy about it, so I just kinda stopped there.
+`dotnet test` from Docker should work fine, and I think you can have it watch for code changes as well, so you could have it always running the tests; I just don't like it.